PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 ## The Cleanest Way (With Working Automation Code)

+Mission Impossible Code is an evolving hypothesis I have about how specific architectural design heuristics can yield simpler, more flexible and robust solutions.
+If you become curious to know more, you can checkout [Mission Impossible Code Heuristics for Creating Super-Spy Code That Always Gets the Job Done](https://missionimpossiblecode.io/post/mission-impossible-code-heuristics-for-creating-super-spy-code-that-always-gets-the-job-done/).

 ### Mission Impossible Coding Principal 1: Steal Lessons From Desired State Automation

 The code in this article is idempotent or "desired state oriented" - meaning that it always checks if the system is already in the desired state and only takes action if it is not.
 While coding this way takes a little extra effort, there are multiple rewards: